dart-lang/test/pkgs/test_process/README.md

-A library for testing subprocesses.
+A package for testing subprocesses.

 This exposes a [`TestProcess`][TestProcess] class that wraps `dart:io`'s [`Process`][Process] class and makes it easy to read standard output